raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- collapse ---

 ---
-title: Advanced: install Mu on Windows/macOS using pip
+title: "Advanced: install Mu on Windows/macOS using pip"
 ---

 If you already have Python 3 installed, you can use `pip` to install Mu.